-The Exploitation Theory in Capital
+The exploitation theory in Capital

-The locus classicus of Marx's exploitation theory is in Volume I of Capital.
-In Chapter 7, Marx develops an example where workers use a spindle to spin cotton into yarn.
+The locus classicus of Marx's exploitation theory is in Capital (vol. 1).
+In chapter 7, Marx develops an example where workers use a spindle to spin cotton into yarn.
 A worker is paid 3 shillings for a "day's work."
 In 6 hours, the worker transforms 10 shillings worth of cotton, with 2 shillings depreciation on the spindle, into 15 shillings of finished yarn.